exemuel/exemuel.github.io/_posts/2026-07-07-from-prototype-to-product-in-information-systems.md

   - enterprise software development
 ---

-Your article is already well-organized and academically sound.
-The main opportunity for improvement is not adding more content, but making it read like a polished technical blog rather than a research report.
-Below are the key areas I would improve:

-* A stronger introduction that immediately answers *why readers should care*.
-* More natural transitions between sections.
-* Better distinction between *research prototype*, *engineering prototype*, and *commercial product*.
-* More precise terminology regarding TRL (avoiding the impression that TRL alone determines product readiness).
-* More concise writing by removing repetitive explanations.
-* A clearer discussion of software-specific concerns such as maintainability, scalability, security, DevOps, observability, and technical debt.
-* A more actionable conclusion.

----

-# Demystifying Software Evolution: From Prototype to Product in Information Systems

 Many software projects begin with a promising idea.
 Some become successful products that serve thousands—or even millions—of users.
 Others never progress beyond a proof of concept.

 One reason is the widespread misunderstanding of two seemingly similar terms: **prototype** and **product**.
 In Information Systems (IS) and Software Engineering, they represent fundamentally different stages of technological maturity.
 A prototype demonstrates that an idea *can* work; a product demonstrates that it *can continuously deliver value* under real-world conditions.